-- Debt as a percentage of Net Taxable Grand List - Debt per capita - Debt to personal income - Debt to taxable property value - Debt as a percentage of General Fund expenditures - Simsbury debt in comparison to other comparable towns
+- Debt as a percentage of Net Taxable Grand List - Debt per capita - Debt to personal income - Debt to taxable property value - Debt as a percentage of General Fund expenditures - Simsbury debt in comparison to other comparable towns shall include confirmation that the Town has met all Town and state requirements necessary for its issuance, a determination of the proposed debt's federal income tax status and other components necessary for the proposed debt.

 VII.
-Professional Services (Responsibility of the Board of Selectmen)
+Professional Services

-- 1. Bond Counsel: All debt issued by the Town will include a written opinion of bond counsel affirming that the Town is authorized to issue the proposed debt.
-The opinion shall include confirmation that the Town has met all Town and state requirements necessary for its issuance, a determination of the proposed debt's federal income tax status and other components necessary for the proposed debt. - 2.
-Municipal Advisor: A Municipal Financial Advisor(s) will be used to assist in the issuance of the Town's debt.
+1. Bond Counsel: All debt issued by the Town will include a written opinion of bond counsel affirming that the Town is authorized to issue the proposed debt.
+The opinion

+- 2. Municipal Advisor: A Municipal Financial Advisor(s) will be used to assist in the issuance of the Town's debt.
 The Municipal Financial Advisor will provide the Town with objective advice and analysis on debt issuance.
 This includes, but is not limited to, analyzing debt capacity, projecting future debt impact and modeling of future debt issuance, monitoring market opportunities, structuring and pricing debt, and preparing official statements of disclosure. - 3.
 Underwriters: An Underwriter(s) may be used for all debt issued in a negotiated or private placement sale method.
-The Underwriter is responsible for purchasing the negotiated or private placement debt and reselling the debt to investors.

-4. Fiscal Agent: A Fiscal Agent will be used to provide accurate and timely securities processing and timely payment to bondholders.
+The Underwriter is responsible for purchasing the negotiated or private placement debt and reselling the debt to investors. - 4.
+Fiscal Agent: A Fiscal Agent will be used to provide accurate and timely securities processing and timely payment to bondholders.